garfix/nli-go/doc/manual/knowledge-engineer/config.md

 A solution is the way the system uses to link a problem to a solution.

-### generic2ds

-An array of paths to generic-to-domain-specific transformations.

-### ds2generic

-An array of paths to domain-specific-to-generic transformations.

 ### predicates

 The path of a predicates json file, which looks like this: